drasbaek/data-augmentation-for-alzheimer-classification/README.md

 ```
 bash run.sh
 ```

+This achieves the following:
+* Sets up a virtual environment
+* Installs requirements to that environment
+* Runs classification using the dataset with no augmentations
+* Runs classifications for each of the augmentation types
+* Deactivates environment

-This will produce classification reports and loss/accuracy plots for all augmentation types as well as the non-augmentation baseline in the `out` directory.
+This will produce classification reports and loss/accuracy plots for all augmentation types as well as the no augmentation baseline in the `out` directory.
 <br/><br/>

-## Modified Usage
+## Modified Usage <a name="musage"></a>
 ### Setup
 To run a modified analysis or only part of the full analysis, you should first install requirements and setup the virtual environment